- Adding User

-Customer Display: Sets the way how a customer should see the operations and status in the current bill like last ordered item, prices and total amount.
-Use the option Window if you have a monitor facing customer.
+Customer Display: Sets the way how a customer should see the operations and status in the current bill like last ordered item, prices, and total amount.
+Use the options Window if you have a monitor facing the customer.

 Printer: It is the main receipt printer.
-Choose one of the printers available from the drop down.
-Generic printer can be used for plain printing without any formatting.
-Screen can be used to redirect the print to screen.
-Following printer modes are available; Serial: Data is send serially to the printer.
-Set the port, to which the printer is connected File: Data is send to the printer as a file.
+Choose one of the printers available from the drop-down.
+The generic printer can be used for plain printing without any formatting.
+The screen can be used to redirect the print to the screen.
+Following printer modes are available; Serial: Data is sent serially to the printer.
+Set the port, to which the printer is connected File: Data is sent to the printer as a file.
 Network: Choose this mode if the connected printer is a network printer.
 For print, set the IP of the printer, i.e. 192.168.1.51.
 If a port has to be mentioned, set the IP like 192.168.1.51:9200

 Note: More printers can be added by directly editing the configuration file.

 Scale: Sets scales to weigh the products.
-If you don’t have weighing machine connected to the system and still want to handle scalable items, use the option screen or use weight embedded barcodes.
+If you don’t have a weighing machine connected to the system and still want to handle scalable items, use the options screen or use weight embedded barcodes.